erjosito/azure-networking-lab/README.md

 "SourceIP"
 </pre>

 Now you can test SSH connections, they should still work.
-I
+Why?

+### What we have learnt

+Using an Azure LB for the return traffic is a viable possibility as well, since the hash-based load balancing algorithms are symmetric, meaning that for a pair of source and destination combinations it will send traffic to the same NVA.

+Note that this schema is the standard mechanism to deploy active/active clusters of NVAs.

-## Lab 5: Outgoing Internet traffic protected by an NVA <a name="lab5"></a>
+## Lab 6: Outgoing Internet traffic protected by an NVA <a name="lab6"></a>

 What if we want to send all traffic leaving the vnet towards the public Internet through the NVAs?
 We need to make sure that Internet traffic to/from all VMs flows through the NVAs via User-Defined Routes, and that NVAs source-NAT the outgoing traffic with their public IP address, so that they get the return traffic too.